witnet/research/bridge/docs/WBI.md

 - 1. A smart contract pushes a data request into the WBI specifying the rewards that both its inclusion and its result reporting will generate for the bridge node.

 - 2. A bridge node realizes its leadership position and reads all the unassigned requests that have been posted to the WBI contract.
-The WBI verifies the Proof of Eligibility and if valid, locks the eth for a certain amount of time.
+For this purpose, it reports both a Proof of Eligibility and a signed addres to which the reward will be assigned.
+It is important that both the eligibility and signature are produced with the same private key.
+The WBI verifies the Proof of Eligibility and the signature and if valid, locks the eth for a certain amount of time.
 This will be rewarded to the bridge node upon PoI verification.
-If a valid PoI is not presented on time, eth ETC will be locked for the next bridge willing to include it.
+If a valid PoI is not presented on time, the ETH will be locked for the next bridge willing to include it.

 - 3. The bridge node “cross-posts” the data request into the Witnet blockchain.